jlutteringer/jlutteringer.github.io/Tabletop RPG/Rules/Classes.md

 The Scoundrel marks a cone in front of him as a Killzone with a range equivalent to the range of his equipped weapon and concentrates on the shot.
 At the beginnig of his next turn, he unleashed a devastating volley of shots, firing once at every target in the area.
 These shots deal weapon damage and also apply sneak attack damage to targets struck in this manner.

-#### Evasion
-Scoundrels can use their reaction to half the damage of any incoming attack.

----
 ## Specialist
 | Details | |
 |----|----|